connornishijima/sensory_bridge_docs/hardware.md

 # Open Source Hardware

 Want to print your parts in other colors?
 Make it taller?
 Add more knobs?
-Sensory Bridge is Open Source Hardware under the [CERN-OHL-W-2.0 License](https://spdx.org/licenses/CERN-OHL-W-2.0.html), and anything you need to know about its internal parts is found below.
+Sensory Bridge is Open Source Hardware under the [CERN-OHL-W-2.0 License](https://spdx.org/licenses/CERN-OHL-W-2.0.html), and anything you need to know about its internal parts can be found below.

 -------------------------------------------------